Saturday, 29 June 2024

 The whole farrago is meant to be like a female Jason Bourne with our heroine displaying mad skills – in truth the fighting and action are very poor and lacks the visceral punch of those movies.
 There is one decent car crash, but you can tell the budget went on that as the flashback sequences in ‘England’ show a sun baked paradise where they forgot to put down road markings – a bit like Barcelona really!

 Evan Amhad does OK in the lead with poor material, but she didn’t convince whatsoever as a pocket dynamo superspy with multiple layers and a complicated past.
-She is better than her husband Jordi whoever, who looks like he wandered onto set looking for a lost dog.
+She is better than her husband Jordi however, who looks like he wandered onto set looking for a lost dog.

 The whole production seems by the numbers with no doubt a Spanish language version shot at the same time.
 There are a lot of subtitled sequences and it looks like an international audience was the plan from the start.
 I’m sure this made fiscal sense for the bean counters at Netflix but the result is an unsatisfying offering that will doubtlessly play equally bad in all markets.